-Mr V says he found out the shares were worthless in January 2019.
-Following this he sought advice and made contact with solicitors.
-In May 2019 solicitors acting for Mr V made a complaint to L&C. They said L&C had acted in breach of duty in various ways in allowing the investment in the shares in the SIPP.
+In April 2020 a claims management company ("CMC") made a complaint to L&C. They said L&C had acted in breach of duty in various ways in allowing the investment in the shares in the SIPP.

-L&C did not uphold Mr V's complaint.
-It made a number of points in response in October 2019, including:
+L&C did not uphold Mr C's complaint.
+It made a number of points in response in September 2020, including:

-- L&C provides an execution only or non-advisory service. - L&C does not give advice. - L&C is obliged to follow its client's instructions. - Mr V was advised by the IFA.
+- L&C provides an execution only or non-advisory service. - L&C does not give advice. - L&C is obliged to follow its client's instructions. - Mr C was advised by the IFA.
 It is the IFA's role to consider the suitability of any investment. - L&C's role is more limited.
-Its role is to ensure an investment is genuine and that good title can be obtained, and that HMRC's requirements are complied with.

-• L&C carried out appropriate due diligence on the IFA and on the investment.
-The shares were investments of a permitted type and there was no reason not to allow the investment.
+Its role is to ensure an investment is suitable to be held in a UK registered pension and that good title can be obtained. - L&C carried out appropriate due diligence on the IFA and on the investment.
+The investments were of a permitted type and there was no reason not to allow them.